Grassroots - No party games

 (read this excellent OpenDemocracy article for more info)

-To find out more click the link.
+To find out more click the black/pink image above.

 Our thoughts are with all those on the frontline of the pandemic in A&E, ITUs - nurses, doctors, support workers and hospital staff.
 There is still little confidence in this government as we enter the Autumn months and the unknown pattern of the pandemic.